 ART AND ACTIVISM IN LATIN AMERICA is a Despina project, with the support of the Dutch organization Prince Claus Fund.
 The project extends for three years (2016, 2017 and 2018).

 Each year, a theme will guide a series of actions, including occupations, workshops, talks, film screenings, exhibitions, public talks with important names of contemporary artistic + activist thought and a residency programme.

-For this second edition, the project brings the BODY as its main theme and it runs from May to October.
-Check below this year’s programming.
+For the 2017 second edition, the project brought the BODY as its main theme and it ran from May to October.
+Check below the full programming + pictures gallery.

 PROGRAMMING YEAR II

 Opening of the exhibition: “Os corpos são as obras”.
 Curators: Pablo León de La Barra and Guilherme Altmayer.
 Participants: Andiara Ramos, Ana Matheus Abbade, Aleta Valente, Anitta Boa Vida, Bruna Kury, Camila Puni, Carlos Motta, Collective Xica Manicongo, Eduardo Kac, Fabiana Faleiros, Fabio Coelho, FROZEN2000, Gabriel Junqueira, Kleper Reis, Lampião da Esquina, Lyz Parayzo, Maurício Magagnin, Matheus Passareli, Nathalia Gonçales, Odaraya Mello, Raquel Mützenberg, Ricardo Càstro, Tertuliana Lustosa, Turma Ok, Uhura Bqueer, Vagner Coelho, Ventura Profana & Jhonatta Vicente, Victor Arruda, Vinicius Rosa, Vítor Franco and Xanayanna Relux.